South Africa–United States relations: History

-The United States has maintained an official presence in South Africa since 1799, when an American consulate was opened in Cape Town.
+The United States has maintained an official presence in South Africa since 1799 when an American consulate was opened in Cape Town.
 The U.S. Embassy is located in Pretoria, and Consulates General are in Johannesburg, Durban and Cape Town.

 Boer War

 The United States remained formally neutral during the Second Boer War.
 Although the U.S. press and the administration of President William McKinley favored the British Empire, many Americans sympathized with the Boer republics and some traveled to South Africa to fight as foreign volunteers in the conflict.
 Some of these American volunteers were taken as prisoners-of-war by the British, leading to a minor diplomatic crisis until negotiations between U.S. Secretary of State John Hay and British Foreign Secretary Lord Lansdowne led to their repatriation in 1902.

 Union of South Africa

 During World War I both countries fought for the Allied Powers, and U.S. President Woodrow Wilson and South African Prime Minister Jan Smuts formed a friendship at the Paris Peace Conference.
 Initially Smuts opposed Wilson's proposal for the League of Nations, but by the beginning of the conference shifted into one of its strongest proponents.
 In 1929, the United States and the Union of South Africa established official diplomatic relations.
 However, following World War II, both the United States and South Africa had political affairs that impacted their relations with all of the world.
 The United States had entered into the Cold War with the Soviet Union; while, simultaneously, the National Party in South Africa won the 1948 general election against its rival, the United Party.
 With the National Party in power, this meant that the segregationist policies that had been impacting South Africa had become lawful, and the Apartheid Era had begun.
-Due to this, the United States policies towards South Africa were altered; and, overall, the relationship between South Africa and the United States was strained until the end of apartheid rule.
+Due to this, the United States policies towards South Africa were altered; and, overall, the relation between South Africa and the United States was strained until the end of apartheid rule.
 Following the Apartheid Era, the United States and South Africa have maintained bilateral relations.